antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 ### Method 2

-Alternatively, Microsoft Intune can be accessed directly by browsing to:
+Open the Microsoft Intune Admin Center directly.

 ```text
 https://intune.microsoft.com
 ```

-During this laboratory, I discovered that Microsoft Intune was not immediately available after activating the trial.
-Microsoft required several minutes to complete the provisioning process before the service appeared within the list of available Admin Centers.
+During my laboratory build, Microsoft required several minutes to provision the new service before Microsoft Intune appeared within the list of available Admin Centers.

+This delay is normal when a new Intune subscription is first activated.

-Once provisioning had completed, the Microsoft Intune Admin Center opened successfully and displayed the main administration dashboard, confirming that the service was fully operational.
+Once provisioning had completed, the Microsoft Intune Admin Center loaded successfully and displayed the default administration dashboard.

-> **Note**
->
-> Although the subscription becomes active almost immediately, Microsoft may require a short period to provision the Intune service.
-During this time, the Microsoft Intune Admin Center may not appear within the Microsoft 365 Admin Centers list.
+This confirmed that the Intune environment had been created correctly and was ready for further configuration.

 ![Microsoft Intune Admin Center](screenshots/intune-admin-center-home.png)